igorline/slither_wiki/Home.md

 * Architectural and code quality improvements of any kind
 * Bugfixes of any kind
 * 3rd-party writeups and blogs that demonstrate advanced usage of Slither
+* Help with any issues labeled "good first issue" or "help wanted"

 ## Troubleshooting